zachblume/zachblume/README.md

 For my backend work, take a look at:
 * [BackRub](https://github.com/zachblume/backrub) (Golang), a search engine rebuilt from scratch according to Google's original infrastructure specifications laid out in Page & Brin's PhD paper
+* [Machine Learning Clinical Trial Recommendation Engine](https://github.com/zachblume/machine-learning-recommendation-engine-demo) (Python and React), a BERT-based machine learning recommendation engine that indexes a table of 15k clinical trial fulltexts and ranks the best fitting trials similar to your query using the same natural language inference, within 120 miliseconds per query.
+[Try it out here.](https://tmn-demo.vercel.app/)
-* [automate-donor-research](https://github.com/zachblume/automate-donor-research) (SQL), SQL to generate an index for every public political donor in the US,
+* [Automate-donor-research](https://github.com/zachblume/automate-donor-research) (SQL), SQL to generate an index for every public political donor in the US,
-* [algorithms-and-data-structures](https://github.com/zachblume/algorithms-and-data-structures) My LeetCode algo solutions in JavaScript and Python.
+* [Algorithms-and-data-structures](https://github.com/zachblume/algorithms-and-data-structures) My algorithm problem-solutions in JavaScript and Python.

 Other things I'm working on:
 * [Daemon](https://github.com/zachblume/daemon) A browser IDE for playground/debugging that renders your JS or Python script to a custom console /on every keystroke/ (Javascript + WASM)